What Does The Law Say About Driving While Intoxicated?

 With that being said, proving intoxication can be difficult.
 Each form of chemical testing is subject to an array of possible errors, and police officers often make their own mistakes.
-With the help of an aggressive defense attorney, evidential tests can be suppressed.
+With the help of an aggressive defense attorney, breath, blood and urine tests can be suppressed.

 2. Under The Influence

 This method relies more on subjective impressions and interpretations: the observations of the arresting police officer and the results of any field sobriety tests that were administered.

 There are many possible defenses that can invalidate the results of field sobriety testing.
 Being charged with DWI does not mean that a conviction is automatic, especially when a qualified DWI lawyer is at your side.

 What Are The Penalties If I Am Convicted?

 The rest of the statute defines the mandatory penalties assessed after conviction.

 At a minimum, conviction carries between $4,000.00 and up to more than $10,000.00 in fines and surcharges, along with a requisite license suspension and installation of an ignition interlock device.
 Beyond that, additional fees, mandatory alcohol education, and possible jail time may all be assessed.

 Find a comprehensive overview of New Jersey’s penalties for DWI here.